gajus/global-agent/README.md

  * @property environmentVariableNamespace Defines namespace of `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` environment variables.
 (Default: `GLOBAL_AGENT_`)
  * @property forceGlobalAgent Forces to use `global-agent` HTTP(S) agent even when request was explicitly constructed with another agent.
 (Default: `true`)
  * @property socketConnectionTimeout Destroys socket if connection is not established within the timeout.
 (Default: `60000`)
  * @property ca An array of CA certificates that is trusted for secure connections to the registry.
- */
-type ProxyAgentConfigurationInputType = {|
+(Default: '[]') */ type ProxyAgentConfigurationInputType = {|
   +environmentVariableNamespace?: string,